© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/coronavirus-covid-19-asymptomatic-testing-for-staff-in-primary-schools-and-nurseries/rapid-asymptomatic-coronavirus-covid-19-testing-for-staff-in-primary-schools-school-based-nurseries-and-maintained-nursery-schools

-Following the launch of rapid asymptomatic coronavirus (COVID-19) testing in secondary schools and colleges on 4 January, staff in primary, school-based nurseries and maintained nursery schools are also being offered the opportunity to take part in regular asymptomatic testing.
+Following the launch of rapid asymptomatic coronavirus (COVID-19) testing in secondary schools and colleges on 4 January 2021, staff in primary, school-based nurseries and maintained nursery schools have also been offered the opportunity to take part in regular asymptomatic testing.

 It remains imperative that the system of controls continues to be rigorously applied to enable the safest possible environment.
 The testing programme is an important addition to supporting leaders to maintain the continuity of education through the pandemic.

-All primary schools, school-based nurseries and maintained nursery schools will start to receive deliveries of home testing kits to offer to all their staff from 18 January.
+All primary schools, school-based nurseries and maintained nursery schools received deliveries of home testing kits to offer to all their staff from the week commencing 18 January.

 Testing is not mandatory for staff and staff do not need to provide proof of a negative test result to attend school or nursery in person, although participation in testing is strongly encouraged.

 The asymptomatic testing programme does not replace the current testing policy for those with symptoms.
-Anyone with symptoms (even if they recently had a negative LFD test result), should still self-isolate immediately according to government guidelines.
+Anyone with symptoms (even if they recently had a negative LFD test result), should still self-isolate immediately according to guidance for households with possible or confirmed coronavirus (COVID-19) infection.

 Those with symptoms are also expected to order a test online or visit a test site to take a polymerase chain reaction (PCR) test to check if they have the virus.

-Primary schools, school-based nurseries, and maintained nursery schools, can report problems relating to test kits and delivery issues using the rapid testing contact form.
+Primary schools, school-based nurseries, and maintained nursery schools, can report problems relating to test kits and delivery issues using the asymptomatic testing delivery and supply form.
+You can also use this form to reorder test kits when required.